Zone of Death (Yellowstone): Discovery

 The constitutional loophole in this area was discovered by Michigan State University law professor Brian C. Kalt while he was planning to write an essay about technicalities of the Sixth Amendment, which entitles criminal defendants to a fair and quick trial.
 Kalt wondered about a hypothetical place where there were not enough eligible citizens to form a jury and theorized that there could be no trial and therefore no punishment for major crimes in that area.
 He later realized that there was such a place: the Idaho section of Yellowstone National Park.
 Horrified by his realization, Kalt shifted his focus to writing an essay about the area to persuade the government to fix the loophole.
 The essay, which is called "The Perfect Crime", was published in 2005 in The Georgetown Law Journal.
 Kalt feared that criminals might read the essay and commit a crime in the Zone before the loophole was fixed.

+Popular discussion has often alleged that crime is "legal" in the Zone, though Kalt has clarified that the problem instead represents "a reason why it might be harder to prosecute someone for it successfully".
+A minor crime committed in the Zone that does not require a jury trial would still be subject to prosecution.
+In addition, a felony committed in the Zone could still potentially be subject to civil litigation, and a criminal could also be prosecuted on conspiracy charges related to planning the crime and traveling into the Zone.

 History

 After Kalt discovered the loophole, he worked to have Congress close it.
 He suggested to lawmakers in Wyoming that the Zone of Death be included as part of the federal district court for the District of Idaho instead of the Wyoming district, which would fix the issue.
-However, Congress ignored Kalt's suggestion.
+Congress ignored Kalt's suggestion.
 In 2007, author C. J. Box wrote a novel called Free Fire that featured the Zone, which Box hoped would increase governmental awareness.
-The novel did succeed in alerting Wyoming Senator Mike Enzi to the issue.
-However, Enzi was unable to convince Congress to discuss it.
+The novel did succeed in alerting Wyoming Senator Mike Enzi to the issue, but Enzi was unable to convince Congress to discuss it.
+Although missing person cases nearby have attracted some media attention, no known felonies have been committed in the Zone of Death since Kalt's discovery, as of 2025.

-No known felonies have been committed in the Zone of Death since Kalt's discovery.
-However, a poacher named Michael Belderrain illegally shot an elk in the Montana section of Yellowstone.
-While that section of the park does have enough residents to form a jury, it might be difficult to put together a standing and fair one due to travel or unwillingness of members of the small population there to serve.
-A federal judge ruled that Belderrain could be tried in the U.S. District Court for the District of Wyoming, despite the Sixth Amendment problem.
+In December 2005, a poacher named Michael Belderrain illegally shot an elk in the Montana section of Yellowstone.
 Belderrain cited Kalt's paper "The Perfect Crime" to explain why he believed it was illegal to have his trial with a jury from a state other than where the crime was committed.
 The court dismissed this argument.
-Belderrain took a plea deal conditioned such that he would not appeal the Zone of Death issue to the 10th Circuit, rendering the issue moot, at least for the time being.
+Belderrain took a plea deal which waived his right to a jury trial and prohibited him from appealing the Zone of Death issue to the 10th Circuit, rendering the issue moot, at least for the time being.